 Traditional College Students

 Students are expected to have their student accounts in a paid status prior to moving into a residence hall or attending the first class meeting for a semester.
 In order to have a student account in a "paid status", students must be either paid in full for the semester, or officially signed up for an approved payment plan with the Office of Student Accounts.
-Fall bills are due July 23, 2013.
+Spring bills are due December 2, 2013.
 Students and families are expected to familiarize themselves with the payment due dates.

 Hiram College staff will assume that students who are not in a paid status will not be attending Hiram College; therefore it is very important that students work closely with the staff in the Office of Student Accounts to inform them of their plans and make payment arrangements.
 After an internal review period, students who are registered for classes and have signed up for a residence hall room whose student accounts are not in a paid status by the published semester payment deadlines will have their class schedules cancelled and their residence hall assignments cancelled for the term.
 Should these students wish to re-register for courses, they will be assessed a $100 Late Payment Fee.
 A $100 late fee will be assessed monthly if the account or payment is delinquent.